xBPxJohn/uni_converter/README.md

 ## Notes

 - **Only one input type can be used per execution**
-- Binary and hex input defaults to 1-byte parsing unless `--bytes` is specified
+- Binary and hex input defaults to 1 constant string unless `--bytes` is specified
 - Invalid combinations of flags will result in an error

 ---